CurveDocs/curve-docs/docs/lending/overview.md

-<h1>Lending and borrowing using LLAMMA</h1>
+<h1>Curve Lending: Overview</h1>

-Curve stablecoin crvUSD utilizes [LLAMMA](../crvUSD/amm.md) for soft liquidations.
-This AMM can be used for any pair of tokens.
+Curve lending allows permissionless lending/borrowing powered by [LLAMMA](../crvUSD/amm.md) for soft liquidations.

 The Factory enables the **creation of permissionless lending/borrowing markets to borrow crvUSD against any token, or to borrow any token against crvUSD in an isolated mode.** Minted crvUSD is not backed by any of the collateral tokens in lending markets.

 Liquidity is provided in [Vaults](./contracts/vault.md), which are [ERC4626](https://ethereum.org/developers/docs/standards/tokens/erc-4626) contracts with some additional methods for convenience.